mongodb/docs-realm/source/includes/realm-database.rst

 Inserts and updates write to a new location on disk, then update a pointer in the underlying B+ tree.

-{+client-database+} uses a zero-copy design to make queries faster than an ORM, and often faster than raw SQLite.
+{+client-database+} uses a :wikipedia:`zero-copy <Zero-copy>` design to make queries faster than an ORM, and often faster than raw SQLite.

 Memory Mapping
 --------------